clairey-zx81/json-model/BENCH.md

    GC runs.
-2. The benchmark focuses on schema conformance, including (buggy) schemas which are mostly dead code: It rejects tools which do not validate all strictly conformant values, even if these value would not allowed by the target application.
+2. The benchmark focuses on schema conformance, including (buggy) schemas which are mostly dead code: It rejects tools which do not validate all strictly conformant values, even if these values would be rejected by the target application.

-These few special cases explain the non 100% validation results displayed JMC for ansible meta, cypress and yamlling tests: the model translation or native models are stricter than the original schemas.
+This latest point explains the under 100% validation results displayed JMC for _ansible-meta_, _cypress_ and _yamllint_ tests: the model translation or native models are more accurate than the original schemas due to bug fixes or more rigorous descriptions.